Some1private/ProtonmailDesktopFree/README.md

-Edit: Added a minimize tray version when the application will be minimized to tray instead of exiting the application.
+Edit: Added a minimize tray version where the application will be minimized to tray instead of exiting the application.

 Protonmail "developed" their own paid desktop application using electron, which took me 5 minutes to create with electron but it was detected by protonmail and I couldn't bypass the paywall.